 Below is the student handbook with information broken down by each section.
-A downloadable PDF of the handbook is also available.

 - District Vision

 - District Mission

 - Non-Discrimination Statement

 - Food Service

 - Complete daily COVID Wellness Screening in Skyward (LINK)